-- 1) There is a complex, fragmented landscape of organisations and initiatives in the Midlands: the landscape of different organisations, initiatives, and vehicles with responsibility for support inward investment in English regions is highly complex and inefficient.
+- 1) There is a complex, fragmented landscape of organisations and initiatives in the Midlands: The landscape of different organisations, initiatives, and vehicles with responsibility for supporting inward investment in English regions is highly complex and inefficient.
 It spreads limited resources too thinly across multiple organisations, increases the transaction cost of collaboration, creates gaps in support and is highly unattractive to investors seeking to navigate the system.
-This causes... - 2) Misalignment between political decision-making, economic strategy and investment support: for the majority of the Midlands, there is now significant misalignment between local political decision-making, economic strategy and inward investment support (promotion and incentives).
-This causes... - 3) Capacity and capability issues: there has been chronic under-resourcing of inward investment support in our region, exacerbated by the impact of the last decade of austerity and the pandemic on the economic growth capacity of Local Authorities, as well as significant policy churn that has caused uncertainty and talent drain from local organisations.
-And ultimately, this has led to... - 4) Poor FDI performance in parts of the Midlands with significant regional disparities: The East Midlands in 2022-23 and 2023-24 performed significantly worse in terms of both FDI projects and jobs created when compared to the West Midlands, and non-WMCA areas in the West Midlands have not performed as well as those within the CA.
+This causes... - 2) Misalignment between political decision-making, economic strategy and investment support: For the majority of the Midlands, there is now significant misalignment between local political decision-making, economic strategy and inward investment support (promotion and incentives).
+This causes... - 3) Capacity and capability issues: there has been chronic under-resourcing of inward investment support in our region, exacerbated by the impact of the last decade of austerity and the pandemic on the economic growth capacity of local authorities, as well as significant policy churn that has caused uncertainty and talent drain from local organisations.
+Ultimately, this has led to... - 4) Poor FDI performance in parts of the Midlands with significant regional disparities: The East Midlands in 2022-23 and 2023-24 performed significantly worse in terms of both FDI projects and jobs created when compared to the West Midlands, and non-WMCA areas in the West Midlands have not performed as well as those within the Combined Authority.

-Following the Government's response to the Harrington Review, the Engine consulted partners about the value of further work to assess inward investment resourcing across the region.
-Also informing this work has been the establishment of two Freeports and two Investment Zones in the region, the Devolution Deals in the East Midlands and (proposed) Lincolnshire, as well as a number of reviews of Growth Companies/ Investment Promotion Agencies within the Region following the closure of most Local Enterprise Partnerships.
+Following the government's response to the Harrington Review, Midlands Engine consulted partners about the value of further work to assess inward investment resourcing across the region.
+Also informing this work has been the establishment of two Freeports and two Investment Zones in the region; the Devolution Deal in the East Midlands and (proposed) in Lincolnshire, as well as a number of reviews of Growth Companies/investment promotion agencies within the region following the closure of most Local Enterprise Partnerships.

-To that end, we engaged with partners across the region via survey and interviews, the Department for Business and Trade, consulted with other UK agencies (including the Manchester Growth Company and MIDAS), drew on previous work from the West Midlands Growth Company looking at international comparisons and also undertook desk-based research via LinkedIn.
+To that end, we engaged with partners across the region via survey and interviews, consulted with the Department for Business and Trade and other UK agencies (including the Manchester Growth Company and MIDAS), drew on previous work from the West Midlands Growth Company looking at international comparisons and undertook desk-based research via LinkedIn.
 Our findings are:

-- 1. Inward investment resourcing across the Midlands is a highly fragmented landscape... - The Midlands has an economy equivalent to that of Denmark and is a region of 11 million people, similar to Portugal. - There are in excess of 25 organisations dedicated to inward investment operating at different and sometimes overlapping geographies, with gaps across many parts of the region.
-This doesn't include Local Authorities with planning responsibilities, which are of course critical to securing and delivering inward investment. - The West Midlands Growth Company (WMGC) is the only pan-county Investment Promotion Agency in the region and has delivered notably improved investment performance results as a result of this scale, alignment with a Combined Authority Mayor and support from the Commonwealth Games and DCMS Legacy funding.
-However, even the WMGC is operating in an uncertain, year-to-year funding environment. - The dissolution of the Local Enterprise Partnerships, many of whom who had a remit and resources for inward investment, has resulted in a variety of different arrangements where these functions have transferred to Combined Authorities, Local Authorities, continued or ceased altogether. - There are 11 Investment Promotion Agencies across the region, but they have varied remits (including Destination Marketing and Visitor Economy), small resources and only cover a limited number of geographical areas.
+- 1. Inward investment resourcing across the Midlands is a highly fragmented landscape... - The Midlands has an economy equivalent in size to that of Denmark and a population of 11 million people similar to Portugal - There are in excess of 25 organisations dedicated to inward investment, operating at different and sometimes overlapping geographies, with gaps across many parts of the region.
+This does not include local authorities with planning responsibilities, which are critical to securing and delivering inward investment. - The West Midlands Growth Company (WMGC) is the only pan-county investment promotion agency in the region, and has delivered notable improvements in investment performance as a result of this scale, alignment with a Combined Authority Mayor, and support from the Commonwealth Games and DCMS Legacy funding.
+However, even the WMGC is operating in an uncertain, year-to-year funding environment. - The dissolution of the Local Enterprise Partnerships, many of which who had a remit and resources for inward investment, has resulted in a variety of different arrangements whereby these functions have transferred to combined authorities or local authorities, continued, or ceased altogether - There are 11 investment promotion agencies across the region, but they have varied remits (sometimes including destination marketing and visitor economy) and small resources and only cover a limited number of geographical areas